James Shriver (chair), James Dunne, Ashley Garr, Catherine Haustein, Jay Wackerly

 What does our American Chemical Society certification mean?
 According to the American Chemical Society, a department that follows and meets the guidelines for certification produces graduates with the background necessary to enter graduate school or employment in which a strong background in chemistry is needed.
 An ACS approved department will “assure students that they have high quality programs in chemistry.
 For the student, a certified degree in chemistry is a valuable personal credential that serves as a national-level recognition for successfully completing a rigorous academic chemistry curriculum in an ACS-approved department...The extra rigor and additional requirements of the certified degree are valued by potential employers and graduate schools alike.”
 (Undergraduate Professional Education in Chemistry Guidelines and Evaluation Procedures, Spring 2003, American Chemical Society Committee on Professional Training)

 In connection with our ACS certification, students in our department have on-line access to all American Chemical Society publications.

 The communications skills for the chemistry major are evaluated as follows: In the spring of the second year (or upon declaration of the major), the department will make a preliminary judgment with respect to reading, writing and speaking skills based on lab reports, other writing assignments, class presentations and performances on skills tests such as the PSAT, ACT, URE and reading labs.
 Students deemed to be weak in one or more skills will be advised of the weakness and possible remedial activities.
 Diagnostic and self-help materials for writing skills will be made available.
-Final assessment will be made at the end of CHEM 363, Physical Chemistry Lab: Advanced.
+Final assessment will be made at the end of CHEM 363, Chemical Kinetics with Lab.

 Note: For other ACS course options and updates to the requirements for ACS certification, please see the department chair.